- Get link

 1944 On July 20, 1944, an attempt was made to assassinate Adolf Hitler, perpetrated by Colonel Claus von Stauffenberg and other conspirators, inside his Wolf's Lair field headquarters near Rastenburg, East Prussia.
 Hitler's position had not seriously been challenged until the unsuccessful July 20, 1944 bomb plot, which singed the Fuehrer's trousers and left him with a perforated eardrum.
 Hitler ordered savage reprisals resulting in the execution of more than 4,900 people.

 1945 Ziona Chana (July 20, 1945-June 13, 2021) of Baktawng village, Mizoram, India was the leader of the "Chana" sect, which allows polygamy.
-He lives in a 100-room mansion with his jumbo sized family, which consists of 39 wives, 94 children, 14-daughters-in-laws and 33 grandchildren, setting the world record for the "world's largest existing family."
+He lived in a 100-room mansion with his jumbo sized family, which consists of 39 wives, 94 children, 14-daughters-in-laws and 33 grandchildren, setting the world record for the "world's largest existing family."

 1954 The Blue Moon Boys made their live debut on July 20, 1954 appearing on the back of a flatbed truck outside a new drug store in Memphis.
 The band line up was Elvis Presley, Scotty Moore and Bill Black.
 The name was taken from a song they had recorded as the b-side to "That's Alright Mama.", a cover of Bill Monroe's "Blue Moon Of Kentucky."